RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] 3
 ```

-When passing generators to `unit.test`, one needs to pass a function, not a data set, so to provide custom arguments to generators one needs a little bit of functional programming, in the form of functions `Curry` from package `functional` or a more readable version there of, `fun` -- named as such because it returns a function but also because it is allegedly more fun to use.
+When passing generators to `unit.test`, one needs to pass a function, not a data set, so to provide custom arguments to generators one needs a little bit of functional programming, in the form of functions `Curry` from package `functional` or a more readable version thereof, `fun` -- thus named because it returns a function but also because it is allegedly more fun to use.
 If `rdouble(element = 100)` generates data from the desired distribution, then a test would use it as follow

 ```r